himefei/PloggerWMI2/memory-bank/progress.md

 - Replaced with standard MPL 2.0 notice referencing http://mozilla.org/MPL/2.0/
 - Maintained copyright attribution to Lifei Yu (2025)
-- Added complete MPL 2.0 license text in root LICENSE file
+- Added complete MPL 2.0 license text in root LICENSE file [2025-05-30 23:58:04] - README Personal Journey Section Added
+## Completed Tasks

+* **Personal Journey Introduction**: Added heartfelt introduction section to README.md highlighting the AI-assisted development story
+* **Human-AI Collaboration Recognition**: Acknowledged the role of AI coding agents in transforming ideas into functional software
+* **Project Origin Story**: Documented how the project evolved from curiosity and experimentation to a comprehensive performance monitoring tool
+* **AI Appreciation**: Added recognition of AI capabilities in bridging the gap between vision and technical implementation

+## Content Enhancement
+- Added blockquote section at the beginning of README with personal touch
+- Emphasized the experimental and learning nature of the project journey
+- Highlighted successful collaboration between human creativity and artificial intelligence
+- Maintained professional tone while adding personal narrative element